iisyos/yaml-replacement-action/README.md

 ## Motivation & Description

-If you want to update file cached in browser, you change the file's url like
+When you want to update a file cached in the browser, you change the URL of the file, like this:

 ```js
 <script src="production.min.js?ver=1"></script>